helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 ## Suburb Valuable Coverage

 The hotspots located in suburb and above, in blue in the illustration, are expending the network coverage with uniq coverage zone and are in competition with the hotspot inside the city.
-They are also the hotspot that are opening the PoC rewarding to the next hotspot out of the city and suburb.

 ![Suburb illustration](XX-response-time-windows-for-witness-rewarding/suburb-coverage.png)

+Helium network development can be associated to a genetic algorithm growing from an already covered place.
+These Hotspots also making the link with hotspots out of the city and suburb.
+They are offering a chance, with their beacon, to isolated hotspot out of the city to participate to PoC.

 These hotspots does not get benefit of the fastest Internet connection as their fiber connectivity will pass through the city center to reach the main Internet highways.
 For most of them the fiber connectivity will not be available and they are going to rely on xDSL connectivity before reaching the ISPs fiber Internet backhall.

-These hotspots are participating to the same PoC as the city center hotspot getting benefit of the fastest Internet connection.
+These hotspots are participating to PoC with the city center hotspots without getting benefit of the fastest Internet connection they have more chance to never been or rarely selected.

 This HIP does not propose to give these hotspots any advantages, the existing POC mechanisms already manage this.
 This HIP attempts to remove the penalty these important hotspots are currently suffering due to HIP-83.